-Tumour ablation is a procedure to shrink a liver tumour by sending radio waves, chemicals, heat, or cold into the tumour.
-The doctor put a thin needle or probe through your skin into the tumour in your liver.
+Tumour ablation is a procedure to shrink a liver tumour.
+It may be done in several ways, such as by sending heat, cold, or chemicals into the tumour.
+The doctor put a special needle called a probe through your skin into the tumour in your liver.

-You will have tests in the months after the procedure to check the liver tumour to see how well the treatment worked.
+You will have tests after the procedure to check the liver tumour to see how well the treatment worked.